Chicken with onion marmalade

 4. Step 4

-Remove the chicken from oven, allow to sit for 10 minutes and serve with the green beans.
+Bring a pan of cold water to the boil, add the green beans and cook for 5 minutes, then drain.
+Remove the chicken from oven, allow to sit for 10 minutes, then serve with the beans.

 Food facts